 It is common to prepare for the various life stages that befall us at certain points in our lives.
-We prepare for college, for marriage, for children; we ready ourselves for the milestones that are best tackled with some foresight.
+We prepare for college, for marriage, for children.
+We ready ourselves for the milestones that are best tackled with some foresight.
 Something that isn't often covered, however, is how to prepare for managing responsibilities in the sandwich generation.
 The truth is, it frequently sneaks up on those of us who suddenly find ourselves actually in the sandwich.
-In order to ready ourselves for the inevitable stress of this situation, here are ideas to help you balance your responsibilities as parent and caregiver.
+To get ready for the inevitable stress, here are ideas to help you balance your responsibilities as parent and caregiver.

 Understand Elder Issues

-The Sandwich Generation needs to have a clear understanding of elder issues and reduce the stress of caregiving.
-With having to juggle many different functions, this generation needs to be as clear-headed and compassionate as possible, and with 25% of American families currently dealing with elder/parent care issues, it is important to realize that we are not alone.
+The Sandwich Generation needs to have a clear understanding of elder issues.
+They also need to reduce the stress of caregiving.
+They must juggle many different functions, but need to be as clear-headed and compassionate as possible.
+With 25% of American families currently dealing with elder/parent care issues, it is important to realize that you are not alone.

-Asking for help with senior family members in the form of respite care or even from older children in the family is a perfectly acceptable thing to do, as is requesting help for our younger children who may need it.
-When raising kids and caring for an elderly or sick relative, it’s also important to know that there is usually help available—both for dealing with children and aging parents.
+Asking for help with senior family members in the form of respite care or even from older children in the family is a perfectly acceptable thing to do.
+You can also request help for your younger children who may need it.
+When raising kids and caring for an elderly relative, know that there is help available—both for dealing with children and aging parents.
 Knowing that there is help out there is critical to allowing ourselves to stay in control of our responsibilities.
-It is normally a surprise to find out how many people are willing to help out (if only for a small window of time) just by being asked.
+It is a surprise to find out how many people are willing to help out (if only for a small window of time) just by being asked.

 Map Out Finances